Chicago Domestic Battery Lawyer

 Consequences of Domestic Battery Conviction

 Other serious consequences of being found guilty of domestic battery could include loss of your gun rights, being ordered to complete domestic violence counseling, mental health evaluation with recommended treatment and significant community service.
+Our team of lawyers is skilled and knowledgeable to help you avoid the pitfalls.
+Attorneys at my firm can handle the most serious of domestic violence allegations.

 What Is an Aggravated Domestic Battery?